 07 of 10

 Treats are a wonderful way to “love” your pets because critters don’t have a choice; they all have to eat.
 While tastes vary, generally you can find something that the cat loves.
-The ideal treat is tiny (a taste only, not a meal); smelly (double the pleasure with two sensory levels); unique (different than the usual fare); and rare (makes it special).
+The ideal treat is tiny, smelly, unique (different than the usual fare), and rare (makes it special).

 08 of 10